 - If you’re asking, should I use a shaving soap bar on my legs, you should.
 If you’re shaving your body or legs, just be sure to shave against the grain to get a smoother shave.

 - Keep skin wet the entire time and rinse your razor regularly.
-At the end of your shave, clean the brush and razor and dry thoroughly.
+You’ll want to learn how to clean a safety razor properly at the end of your shave.

 How to store a shaving soap bar?

-For a longer life, you never want to store it wet and you don’t want it to be covered with hair or other residues.
+For a longer life, don’t store it wet or leave it covered with hair or other residues.

-After you’ve removed any particles or hair, you’ll want to dry the bar before returning it to its container.
-Otherwise, it might get mushy.
+After you’ve removed any particles or hair, dry the bar before returning it to its container.
+Otherwise, it gets mushy.